 I like to leave the high-traffic areas, like the family room and kitchen for last.
 Whether you clean room-by-room or by task, like scrubbing all the walls at once), a list will help you clean faster without forgetting entire sections.

-3. Rewards your efforts
+3. Reward your efforts

 I look forward to seeing vacuum lines on a freshly swept carpet almost as much as I look forward to marking things off my list.